Snowfable/home-ed-resources/apps.md

 Explore the surprising side of color with Color Uncovered, an interactive book that features fascinating illusions, articles, and videos developed by the Exploratorium.
 [Color here.](https://www.exploratorium.edu/explore/apps/color-uncovered)

 ## Dragonbox
-Interactive apps for children to learn digitally.
+So beautifully visual that they won't even know it's maths!
+Try the chess app too.
+Dragonbox make some of the few paid apps worth the price tag.
 [Link here.](https://dragonbox.com/?fbclid=IwAR1f1PQUQl1SkkmOLGZo6ql6tK3kreUg4V_ItuxCpfdC23BGrPZncTDdDpU)

 ## Geoboard
 A tool for exploring a variety of mathematical topics introduced in the elementary and middle grades.
 Learners stretch bands around the pegs to form line segments and polygons and make discoveries about perimeter, area, angles, congruence, fractions, and more.
 [Link here.](https://www.mathlearningcenter.org/resources/apps/geoboard?fbclid=IwAR0vJSW7Q2j9rNWlt1Bjcb8AbqZhVnHpKdDbtYlEgxL1m3Q0xbZGFvfQ6BI)